Akshay Bhatia inches closer to second PGA victory at the Valero Open

 Aside from that, the 22-year-old has not participated in any other major championships.

-Swedish golf star Ludvig Aberg sits at six-under at Valero alongside four players who round out the top 10 on the leaderboard with a score of five-under.
+Swede Ludvig Aberg sits at six-under in Texas alongside four players who round out the top 10 on the leaderboard with a score of five-under.